 This is also a great way to introduce your children to the traditional Mexican culture.
 They’ll be exposed to the food, dance, music, dress, and all of the other Mexican customs.
 Maybe after that they’ll learn how cheap and inauthentic Taco Bell really is?
 We can dream can’t we?

-I know I mentioned Radio Disney for the children, but there are plenty of live performances for adults too.
+We know we mentioned Radio Disney for the children, but there are plenty of live performances for adults too.
 You’re going to see the things you expected: mariachi bands, salsa music, and dancing—but you’re also going to see some DJs and more modern artists.
 The entertainment goes on throughout the day, so you can check back in to relax and soak in the tunes whenever you see fit.

-Yeah Chipotle is great, but nothing beats authentic Mexican cuisine.
+Yeah, Chipotle is great, but nothing beats authentic Mexican cuisine.
 Since this is the pinnacle of Mexican celebrations in Chicago, there’s sure to be more amazing dishes than you can handle.
 Outside of the usual tacos and quesadillas, there’s going to be flan, churros, chorizo, empanadas, flautas, and tamales.
-If you’re a foodie, or just someone who loves to eat (like myself), this is about as close to heaven as you’re going to get.
+If you’re a foodie, or just someone who loves to eat (like us), this is about as close to heaven as you’re going to get.

 You’ll Get the Whole Shebang